khowling/kh-blog/blog/2024-06-15-plat-eng/index.md

 The first, simplest, most unconstrained environment you should offer is a  Non-connected Sandbox, this allows the application teams the most flexibility to experiment with multiple services, full access to the environment in the portal to allow the team to rapidly get ideas to a POC stage.
 Here typically, there are no or little restrictions on access or resources that can be provisioned.
 The most constrained, and complex environment will be a Connected Production subscription, this will have policies to ensure production guardrails are followed, and networking to allow private IP connectivity, and ingress/egress routing controls (if needed).

 :::tip
 The new [Subscription Vending Bicep Verified Module](https://github.com/Azure/bicep-registry-modules/tree/main/avm/ptn/lz/sub-vending) is a excellent starting point to start vending these environments, from the simplest to the most complex with a module & parameter driven approach.
-You can collect the required information from the application team, then call the vending module directly from the `az cli` to start with, or create a pipeline/action in your favorite devops tool, maybe trigger a GitHub workflow from a Issue template:
+You can collect the required information from the application team, then call the vending module directly from the `az cli` to start with, or create a pipeline/action in your favourite devops tool, maybe trigger a GitHub workflow from a Issue template:

 ![alt text](example-issue.png)
 :::

 :::tip
-__Hot Take #1__:   I'd recommend Bicep over Terraform every time when automating environment provisioning or application deployment on Azure, even if you are multi-cloud!
-It's a simple, powerful, performant 1st class experience,  without needing the complexities of a state file, as the state is whatever is deployed in azure, and templates can be re-run and only the changes will be deployed.
+__Hot Take #1__:   I'd recommend Bicep over Terraform when automating environment provisioning or application deployment on Azure, even if you are multi-cloud, it's a simple, powerful, performant 1st class experience,  without needing the complexities of a state file, as the state is whatever is deployed in azure, and templates can be re-run and only the changes will be deployed.
 :::

 ### 2. Environment Permissions

-So you have vended an environment, the app team tried to provision their first internally authenticated webapp that calls a OpenAI gpt-4o model using identity based access, deployed using github actions...  <span style={{color: 'red'}}>error error error</span> 4 tickets in 5 minutes, now the team are googling for workarounds, not delivering their projects, wasting valuable time, and enthusiasm.
+So you have vended an environment, the app team tried to provision their first internally authenticated webapp that calls a gpt-4o model using identity based access, deployed using github actions...  <span style={{color: 'red'}}>error error error</span> 4 tickets in 5 minutes, now the team are googling for workarounds, not delivering their projects, wasting valuable time, and enthusiasm.
 Whats the problem?

 	* No permissions to create a [Role Assignment](https://learn.microsoft.com/azure/role-based-access-control/role-assignments) on the webapp managed identity
 	* OpenAI resource not [registered](https://learn.microsoft.com/azure/azure-resource-manager/troubleshooting/error-register-resource-provider?tabs=azure-portal) in subscription